apcamargo/taxopy/README.md

 ```

 > [!NOTE]
-> To enable fuzzy matching of taxonomic names, you need to install the `fuzzy-matching` extra.
-This can be done by adding `[fuzzy-matching]` to the installation command in pip:
+> `taxopy` supports fuzzy string matching to [search for taxa with names that are similar but not identical to the queries](https://apcamargo.github.io/taxopy/guide/#retrieval-of-taxa-with-nearly-matching-names-though-fuzzy-search).
+This feature is not enabled by default to avoid additional dependencies.
+However, you can enable it by installing the `fuzzy-matching` extra using `pip`:
 > ```
 > pip install taxopy[fuzzy-matching]
 > ```
-> Alternatively, you can install the `rapidfuzz` library:
+> Alternatively, you can install the [`rapidfuzz`](https://rapidfuzz.github.io/RapidFuzz) library alongside `taxopy`:
 > ```
 > # Using pip
 > pip install rapidfuzz